srinidhigopalan/Order_Processing_Application/README.md

 Ensure Docker is installed on your system.
 You can follow the instructions on Docker's website to install Docker.

-### Building and Running the Application
+### Building and Running the Application and Tests

-1. Build the Docker Image for the Application docker build -t myapp .
+1. Build the Docker Image for the Application

+docker build -t myapp .

+docker build -t myapp-tests -f Dockerfile-tests .

 This command builds a Docker image named myapp using the Dockerfile.

-2. Run the Application
+3. Run the Application

-docker run --name myapp-container -v $(pwd)/orders.csv:/app/orders.csv myapp
+docker run --name myapp-container myapp

+docker run --name myapp-tests-container myapp-tests

 This command runs the Docker container named myapp-container, mounts the orders.csv file into the container, and executes the main.py script.
 The --name flag gives the container a name for easy reference.

-### Building and Running the Tests
-1. Build the Docker Image for Tests docker build -t myapp . docker build -t myapp-tests -f Dockerfile-tests .
-This command builds a Docker image named myapp-tests using the Dockerfile-tests.

-3. Run the Tests
-docker run --name myapp-container myapp docker run --name myapp-tests-container myapp-tests This command runs the Docker container named myapp-tests-container and executes the test.py script.
-The --name flag gives the container a name for easy reference.

 ### Stopping and Removing Containers

 To stop and remove the containers after running them:

-1. Remove the Application Container docker rm myapp-container
+1. Remove the Application Container

+docker rm myapp-container

 This command removes the myapp-container after it has stopped.

-2. Remove the Test Container
+3. Remove the Test Container

 docker rm myapp-tests-container

 This command removes the myapp-tests-container after it has stopped.